jaredtumiel/blog-/_posts/2021-08-14-programmable-matter.md

 It's important to acknowledge that **quantum computers aren't more general than classic computers**, but for certain things, they're remarkably more efficient!
 So everything you can do with a quantum computer, you can simulate in a classical computer, given enough time/memory (what did you think the 'Universal' in 'Universal Turing Machine' was for?).

-![image of P vs NP vs BQP]({{ site.baseurl }}/images/matter/quantum_c.svg) *this lovely diagram is from this [Simon's Foundation report](https://www.simonsfoundation.org/report2017/stories/scott-aaronson-quantum-and-classical-uncertainty/)*
+![image of P vs NP vs BQP]({{ site.baseurl }}/images/matter/quantum_c.svg)
+<small>*this lovely diagram is from this [Simon's Foundation report](https://www.simonsfoundation.org/report2017/stories/scott-aaronson-quantum-and-classical-uncertainty/)*<small>

 Digging into the strange hall of mirrors situation of reality simulating reality that is quantum computing seems a worthwhile diversion right now if we are to dig into the question about programmable matter.
 So let's do a whirlwind tour of quantum computing so that we can point out some intriguing points: